 Understanding what COPD is and what caused yours plays a big part in ensuring it does not worsen.
 Chronic obstructive pulmonary disease (COPD) is a group of lung diseases that make breathing difficult.
 Emphysema and chronic bronchitis are the most common conditions under the COPD umbrella.
 Symptoms can include shortness of breath, chronic coughing, or wheezing.
-The damage caused is irreversible, therefore it is essential to know what caused your COPD so that it does not progress.
-COPD is almost always caused by damaging lung irritants to which you’ve been exposed.
+The damage caused is irreversible; therefore, it is essential to know what caused your COPD so that it does not progress.
+COPD almost always comes from damaging lung irritants.
 The number one cause of COPD in the US is smoking.
 Other irritants include second-hand smoke, dust and debris, air pollution, and chemical fumes.
-These irritants can be found outside, at home, or at your place of work.
-It is important to avoid these irritants.
-If you smoke you should quit immediately.
+These irritants can be found outside, at home, or your place of work.
+It is crucial to avoid these irritants.
+If you smoke, you should quit immediately.

-What Can I do to Keep My COPD from Worsening?
+#3 What Can I Do to Keep My COPD from Worsening?

-Once you know what caused your COPD, you can stop exposure to the irritant immediately.
-This will help improve your lung health and can keep it from worsening.
+Once you know what caused your COPD, you can stop exposure to the irritant immediately, which will help improve your lung health and can keep it from worsening.
 If you are a smoker, you should quit smoking.
 If you’ve been exposed to an irritant that you cannot get rid of entirely, you should limit your exposure as much as possible.
 It is important to stay active and exercise regularly.
 You and your doctor will work together to find the best plan for your situation.
-There are breathing exercises and techniques, called Pulmonary Rehabilitation, you can do to improve your breathing muscles.
+There are breathing exercises and techniques called Pulmonary Rehabilitation; you can do to improve your breathing muscles.
 Depending on your stage and condition, your doctor may prescribe oxygen therapy.
 This helps improve your oxygen intake and can help you live a normal life without feeling breathless.

-Depending on the stage of your COPD you may benefit from oxygen therapy.
+Depending on the stage of your COPD, you may benefit from oxygen therapy.
+Ask your doctor about COPD and how oxygen therapy might help you live more freely.
 Through several tests, your doctor will determine whether or not oxygen therapy is right for you.
-If the results of the tests show that you are not getting enough oxygen, your doctor may recommend oxygen therapy to improve your oxygen levels.
+If the tests show that you are not getting enough oxygen, your doctor may recommend oxygen therapy to improve your oxygen levels.

 If you are responding well to other treatments, your doctor may suggest pulmonary rehabilitation also.

-In order to get the most out of your treatment, make sure you are using your medications and oxygen equipment exactly how it was prescribed.
+To get the most out of your treatment, make sure you use your medications and oxygen equipment exactly how the doctor instructed you to do so.
 If you feel that your treatment is not working, it could be because you are not using your medications correctly.
-If you have any questions or concerns whatsoever, it is important that you talk to your doctor as soon as possible.
+If you have any questions or concerns, you must talk to your doctor as soon as possible.

-How Can I Continue Living My Normal Life?
+#7 How Can I Continue Living My Normal Life

-COPD develops slowly and can easily and effectively be managed.
+COPD develops slowly, and there is plenty of steps you can take to manage it effectively.
 Sure, COPD will affect your life, but if you take good care of yourself, follow your doctor's recommendations, and take your medications as prescribed, you can continue living your life as usual.